Who Is Leonardo DiCaprio?

 In 2015 it was announced that DiCaprio and Scorsese would be partnering up again to work on the film adaptation of Erik Larson's The Devil in the White City, in which the actor would play the 19th-century serial killer H.H.
 Holmes.

-Among a slew of other projects — some through his own production company Appian Way — DiCaprio is set to star as Leonardo da Vinci in a film based on Walter Isaacson's biography on the artist, the upcoming biopic on President Theodore Roosevelt called Roosevelt, and Quentin Tarantino's film on the Manson murders.
+Among a slew of other projects — some through his own production company Appian Way — DiCaprio is set to star as Leonardo da Vinci in a film based on Walter Isaacson's biography on the artist, the upcoming biopic on President Theodore Roosevelt called Roosevelt and Tarantino's Once Upon a Time in Hollywood, about the Charles Manson murders in 1969.

 Born on November 11, 1974, in Los Angeles, California, Leonardo Wilhelm DiCaprio is the only child of Irmelin and George DiCaprio.
 His parents divorced when he was still a toddler.
 DiCaprio was mostly raised by his mother, a legal secretary born in Germany.Despite his parents' early divorce, Leonardo DiCaprio remained close to his father, a comic book artist and distributor.
 With his parents' urging, Leonardo explored his creative side, developing an early interest in acting.
 "I loved imitating people ...
 I loved joking around with my parents and creating different characters.
 I liked doing my own little homemade skits," DiCaprio told Backstage.
 But he didn't have much success in Hollywood until he reached his early teens.